equinusocio/astorinomattia.com/src/blog/the-adaptive-responsive-model.md

 ---
 title: The Adaptive + Responsive model
 date: '2019-02-12'
-abstract: "What do we get if we combine the adaptive and the responsive approaches?
+metaDesc: "What do we get if we combine the adaptive and the responsive approaches?
 Introducing the A+R model."
 tags:
   - css
   - html